mayerrobert/jmurmel/lambda/README.md

 * `=, <, <=, >, >=`
 * `+, -, *, /, mod`

+Most of these features can be disabled using commandline arguments.
+If you want to experiment with a bare-bones-Lisp use `--help` for details.

 Most (maybe all) tail calls including tail recursive calls are optimized away.

 Variables and functions share one namespace.